scipy-conference/scipy_proceedings_2011/papers/amin/SPM.Python.rst

     \item Fine grain – where tasks may communicate prior to conclusion.
     \end{itemize}

-    We
-.. raw:: latex

-     shall review how SPM.Python augments the serial Python language to include a suite of parallel primitives, henceforth referred to as parallel closures.
+We shall review how SPM.Python augments the serial Python language to include a suite of parallel primitives, henceforth referred to as parallel closures.
 These closures represent the sole means by which to express any parallelism when leveraging SPM.Python.
 Their APIs are designed to be as close to the developer's intent as possible, and therefore easy to relate to.
 Furthermore, the API of all closures represent the boundary that delineates the serial component (authored and maintained by the developer) from the parallel component (authored and embedded within SPM.Python).

 Specifically, the context for and solutions to four formerly open technical problems will be reviewed:

-    (a) decoupling tracking of resources from management of resources, (b) declaration and definition of parallel closures, the building blocks of all parallel constructs, (c) design and architecture of parallel closures in a way so that serial components are delineated from parallel components, and
+a) decoupling tracking of resources from management of resources,
+b) declaration and definition of parallel closures, the building blocks of all parallel constructs,
+c) design and architecture of parallel closures in a way so that serial components are delineated from parallel components, and
-    (d) extensions to the general exception handling infrastructure to account for exceptions across many compute resources.
+d) extensions to the general exception handling infrastructure to account for exceptions across many compute resources.

 We will illustrate key concepts by reviewing a simple, scalable, fault-tolerant, self-cleaning 60-line Python script that can be used to launch any stand-alone (x86 or GPU) applications in parallel.
 Appendix A will provide another self-contained Python script that calculates the total number of prime numbers within a given range; thus, illustrating how any Python module may be parallelized using one of SPM.Python's several built-in parallel closures.

 .. raw:: latex